Elasto-acoustic wave propagation in geophysical media using hybrid high-order methods on general meshes: Numerical results

-The results are obtained using SDIRK$(3,4)$ and the time step is set to $\Delta t = 0.1 \times 2^{-6}$.
-A semi-analytical reference solution, valid until reflections occur at the domain boundaries, is computed using the open source software Gar6more (\url{https://gitlab.inria.fr/jdiaz/gar6more2d}). \hyperref[ricker]{\Cref{ricker}} displays the particularly rich structure of the pressure field in the fluid subdomain and of the Euclidian norm of the velocity field in the solid subdomain, both at final time.
+The results are obtained using SDIRK$(3,4)$ and the time step is set to $\Delta t = 0.1 \times 2^{-5}$.
+A reference solution is computed using the 2D spectral element solver of the SEM3D package (a co-developed and optimized spectral element code, \url{https://github.com/sem3d/SEM}), which is restricted to \rev{quadrilateral} meshes.
+This solver relies on a second-order (primal) formulation in time and an explicit Newmark scheme for time integration.
+The space discretization uses a polynomial degree $k=6$ (i.e., $7$ GLL nodes in each direction), a mesh size $h=14~\rm{[m]}$, and a time step $\Delta t = 3.5 \times 10^{-5}~[\rm{s}]$. \hyperref[ricker]{\Cref{ricker}} displays the particularly rich structure of the pressure field in the fluid subdomain and of the Euclidian norm of the velocity field in the solid subdomain at the times $t=0.36$~[s] and $t=0.50$~[s].
 We observe the presence of conical and interface (Rayleigh, Scholte) waves, whose accurate capture is commonly used to assess the accuracy of a numerical method.
+Since the size of the computational box is relatively small, we observe that some reflections of the P-wave have occurred at $t=0.50$~[s] at the boundary due to the use of Dirichlet conditions. \ifHAL